sylvainhalle/textidote/Readme.md

 ### Plain report

-To run TeXtidote and display the results directly in the console, simply omit the `--html` option, and do not redirect the output to a file:
+To run TeXtidote and display the results directly in the console, simply omit the `--output html` option (you can also use `--output plain`), and do not redirect the output to a file:

     java -jar textidote.jar example.tex